Burning Love (band)

-Burning Love was a Canadian hardcore punk band from Toronto formed in 2007 by vocalist Chris Colohan (also of the band Cursed and former members of the sludge band Our Father: David O'Connor (bass), Andrus Meret (guitar), and Easton 'The Business' Lannaman (drums).
+Burning Love was a Canadian hardcore punk band from Toronto formed in 2007 by vocalist Chris Colohan (also of the band Cursed and former members of the sludge band Our Father: David O'Connor (bass), Andrus Meret (guitar), and Easton Lannaman (drums).

 History

 Burning Love started as a side project to the members' bands.
 The band began recording their first EP in 2007, but it was abandoned due to their dissatisfaction with the recording (most of the songs would appear on their 2009 demo).
 It was not until the sudden breakup of Cursed in 2008 that the band began (in 2008/2009) writing and recording full-time.

 Burning Love (2008–2009)

 Burning Love recorded a 10-minute demo and released it on 8-track tape and free digital download.
 The demo was later pressed into a self-titled 7 inch in 2009 and released first on British label Thirty Days of Night Records (to coincide with a UK tour), and then domestically 24 April 2010 on Deranged Records.